 - Light Rum

 And with your Watermelon flavored jello:

 - Watermelon vodka

-- Cranberry Jello and Vodka with a slice of lime stuffed in
+- Cranberry Jello and Vodka with a slice of lime stuffed in the cup

 - Peach Jello and Peach Schnapps